 Analyzing the performance of the experience you offer customers in stores is a first important step to achieve a great customer experience.
 When you are a global company with hundreds of points of sale, it’s not always easy to make sure that the quality of the welcome is there, your standards respected, the atmosphere fitting your brand story, the services offered and the human interactions good enough to offer a wonderful shopping experience to your customers.

-Conduct a CX analysis is essential to learn more about your customers’ in-store shopping experience:
+Conducting a customer experience analysis is essential to learn more about your customers’ in-store shopping experience:

 - What are your strengths and weaknesses?

 - Are your stores really performing up to your standards?